 Cuddalore, situated on the coast of Bay of Bengal is one of the fastest growing cities in the state of Tamil Nadu.
 The name Cuddalore refers to “Sea Town” in Tamil language, and the town is indeed abundant with beautiful beaches.
 The city is also famous for its magnificent temples.

-The Gedilam River separates the Old town from Thirupadiripuliyur, the New town, while flowing through the town.
-The old town was called “Islamabad” during the Mughal rule, and it continues to be a Muslim dominated area.
+Cuddalore has two districts, namely the Old Town and the New Town.
+The Gedilam river separates the Old Town from Thirupadiripuliyur, the New Town, while flowing through the town.
+The Old Town was called “Islamabad” during the Mughal rule, and it continues to be a Muslim-dominated area.
 Cuddalore was also the capital of the English Possessions in the period from 1748 to 1752.

 The Cuddalore town is famous for its various Shiva and Vaishnava temples.
-Some of the most famous temples are Pataleeshwarar temple, Tiruvaheendirapuram temple, Mangalapureeswarar temple, Sudarkozhunthutheesar temple, to name a few.
+Some of the most famous temples are Pataleeshwarar Temple, Tiruvaheendirapuram Temple, Mangalapureeswarar Temple and Sudarkozhunthutheesar Temple, to name a few.

 The city has a well-connected rail and road network.
 The Pondicherry airport is the closest airport while Chennai Airport is the nearest International Airport.
-Cuddalore has two railway stations which connects it to nearby towns and cities.
-Cuddalore is also located on the NH 45A which give it easy access via road transports.
+Cuddalore has two railway stations which connect it to nearby towns and cities.
+Cuddalore is also located on the NH 45A which gives it easy access via road transports.

 Cuddalore has a subtropical climate resulting in a moderate climatic condition.
 The best time to visit the city is during the winters in the months of October to March.
 During this time the temperature is pleasant and makes travelling effective.